scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** melee
 - **Level Required:** 2/8/15

 Can only be used while on a mount.
-Move up to your sprint speed and make a melee attack against a creature adding a normal die to the attack roll.
+Move up to your sprint speed and make a weapon attack against a creature adding a normal die to the attack roll.
 If you moved at least 2 tiles before making this attack you add 2 wound dice to the damage.

 ***Enhanced:*** Add an enhanced die instead of a normal die and the creature is knocked prone on a critical.

 ***Superior:*** Your movement may pass through medium or smaller creatures.
 Creatures you pass through make a Strength or Dexterity save against your attack roll.
-On fail creatures take 1 wound and 1 wound die in bludgeoning damage and are staggered.
+On fail creatures take 1/1 in bludgeoning damage and are staggered.

 #### Wild Attack